How to Grow Daffodils in Your Garden

 Daffodils Symbolize Friendship

 Daffodils flowers symbolize friendship (we definitely need more friendship) and are often given in spring to celebrate new life.
 New hybrids and varieties have enlivened the traditional yellow flower with the ring of flat petals surrounding a long trumpet cup that we know as the daffodil.
 White, yellow, pink, and orange varieties with single, double, or split cups offer gardeners amazing selections.
-There are early-, middle-, and late-spring blooming varieties to choose from as well.
+There is early-, middle-, and late-spring blooming varieties to choose from as well.
 Below is an excerpt from the Indiana Getting Started Gardening Guide which can give you some insight into planting bulbs.

 How to Plant and Grow Daffodils